common-voice/common-voice/bundler/uploader/README.md

 The org page is scraped once and cached to `<base-dir>/.state/org-snapshot.{json,tsv}`.
 Subsequent runs reuse the snapshot (re-scraped automatically when older than 48h, or on demand with `--fresh`), so repeated runs don't re-hit the org page.

 Progress is written to the state file after every dataset.
 Re-running the **same** command resumes automatically: datasets already marked `done` are skipped, and a resolved submission id is reused without re-resolving.
-On exit the log and state file are copied to `<base-dir>/mdc-disable-logs/` for audit.
+On exit, when `--base-dir` is a `gs://` bucket, the state file (and the log, if `--log-file` was set) is copied to `<base-dir>/mdc-disable-logs/` for audit.
 The command exits non-zero if any dataset failed, so a re-run retries only the failures.

 ### 429 Rate Limiting

-On a 429, the tool reads the `Retry-After` header and waits (capped at 1h), retrying transient/5xx errors with exponential backoff before giving up on a dataset and continuing. `--delay` adds a small proactive pause between datasets to avoid bursting.
+On a 429, the tool reads the `Retry-After` header and waits (capped at 1h), retrying transient/5xx errors with exponential backoff before giving up on a dataset and continuing.
+A fixed one-second pause between datasets adds proactive headroom against bursting.